uva-cs4720-f22/iOS-Stopwatch-Lab/README.md

 # iOS Stopwatch In-Class Lab

-## Basic Instructions
+## Getting Started

+1. Fork this repository to one of your own so that you can more easily reference it later using the `Fork` button in the upper right part of the screen.
-Clone this repository and open the project in Xcode.
-Once you have done that, follow the instructions in the code to fill out the functionality of this stopwatch app.
+2. Clone your forked repository and open the project in Xcode.
+3. Once you have done that, follow the instructions in the code to fill out the functionality of this stopwatch app.

 ## Edit the Bundle Identifier